Honeypatel-434/Rise_Together/README.md

 # Rise Together

 **Rise Together** is a full-stack crowdfunding platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js) and Socket.io.
-It enables entrepreneurs to showcase their ideas and receive financial support from interested backers.
+It enables entrepreneurs to showcase their ideas and receive financial support from interested backers.It connects entrepreneurs with investors.
+Entrepreneurs can post project ideas, and investors can directly chat with them in real-time.
+Each investor also has a dashboard where they can view all the projects they’ve invested in, making it easy to track their contributions.

 ## 🚀 Features

-- User authentication & authorization (JWT-based)
+- JWT-based user authentication and authorization
-- Entrepreneur profile management
+- Separate dashboards for entrepreneurs and investors
-- Project creation with funding goals
+- Project creation with funding details and descriptions
-- Project feed with search and filter
+- Project feed with search and filtering
-- Real-time notifications (Socket.io)
+- Real-time messaging between investors and entrepreneurs (via Socket.io)
-- Admin panel to manage users and projects
+- Investor dashboard to track their investments and funded projects
+- Entrepreneurs can see which investors have funded their projects and how much equity each holds

 ## 🛠️ Tech Stack